How to Recover Your Writing Confidence (Even if You Think You Never Had Any)

 Write something for the sheer pleasure of writing.
 That might be a haiku, a blog post, a humorous rant, a piece of flash fiction, a letter, a journal entry … anything you want.
 You might simply want to come up with a list of words.

 It’s much easy to feel confident when you do something frequently.
 If you rarely write anything other than emails, build up a regular writing practice.
-Set aside time on several days each week (perhaps Monday, Wednesday and Friday) and write.
+Set aside time on several days each week and write.
+If you’d like to write daily, go ahead … but you could also aim to follow Laura Vanderkam’s rule “Three Times a Week is a Habit“.

 Once you’re into a steady writing habit, choose a piece that you’ve written and show it to a close friend or relative who you know will be supportive.
 Simply ask them to read it – you don’t have to ask for any feedback or for their opinion (unless you want to).

 Now, write something for anyone to read.
-That could be a blog post, or something much shorter – perhaps a “note” on Facebook, or even a comment on a blog or a news site.
+That could be a blog post, or something much shorter – perhaps simply a post on Facebook, or even a comment on a blog or a news site.
 Alternatively, how about sending a letter to a magazine?

-Real confidence comes from feeling a sense of mastery.
+Deep confidence comes from feeling a sense of mastery.
 So don’t just write, learn about writing.
 That might mean reading a book, taking a course or even going to a writing-related conference.
+You might also want to check out my self-study seminars to dig into a particular area of writing.

 I know that a lack of confidence can be crippling – but it’s not insurmountable.
 Good luck!
 And if this post has brought up any questions or worries for you, please feel free to share them in the comments below.